-Issue Implications Sign-off Impact on Corporate Priorities This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Dena Smart Head of HR Risk Management The risks are reputational if the council fails to publish a Pay Policy Statement Dena Smart Head of HR Financial There are no direct financial implications arising from publication of the pay policy statement.
+Issue Implications Sign-off Impact on Corporate Priorities This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Bal Sandher Head of HR Risk Management The risks are reputational if the Council fails to publish a Pay Policy Statement Bal Sandher Head of HR Financial There are no direct financial implications arising from publication of the pay policy statement.
 The Council's pay policy reflects its overall strategic and financial priorities.
-[Section 151 Officer & Finance Team] Staffing This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Dena Smart Head of HR Legal Section 38 (1) of the Localism Act 2011 [Legal Team] Equality Impact Needs Assessment This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Policy & Information Manager] Environmental/Sustainable Development None identified at this time Dena Smart Head of HR Community Safety None identified at this time Dena Smart Head of HR Human Rights Act None identified at this time Dena Smart Head of HR Procurement None identified at this time Dena Smart
+[Section 151 Officer & Finance Team] Staffing This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Bal Sandher Head of HR Legal The requirement to publish an annual Pay Policy Statement is set out in Section 38 (1) of the Localism Act 2011.
+Publication also satisfies the requirements to publish certain data, set out in the Local Government Code on Transparency 2015 Estelle Culligan Principal Solicitor Equality Impact Needs Assessment No impact identified as a result of the requirements of the revised code and there have been no changes made to the Equalities and Corporate Policy Officer

-Head of HR Asset Management None identified at this time Dena Smart Head of HR
+Council's Policies outlined in the Pay Policy Statement.
+Environmental/Sustainable Development None identified at this time Bal Sandher Head of HR Community Safety None identified at this time Bal Sandher Head of HR Human Rights Act None identified at this time Bal Sandher Head of HR Procurement None identified at this time Bal Sandher Head of HR Asset Management None identified at this time Bal Sandher Head of HR